EjazSayyed/neptune-utils/README.md

 ## Features
 * This is fully extensible code wherein developers can change the number/type of vertices and edges by modifying the config JSON files
-* Sample large, medium and tiny config files are provided to test large (upto millions), medium and small datasets.
+* Sample large, medium and tiny config files are provided to test large (upto millions of vertices and edges), medium and small datasets.

 # Steps